BonnierNews/bflab/README.md

 ## Where do we start when implementing an interpreter?

 To start implementing an interpreter we need a language to implement an interpreter for.
 Picking a mainstream programming language would be much too complicated for a 120 minutes session.

 Instead we will implement a complete interpreter for the turing-complete esoteric language [brainfuck](https://esolangs.org/wiki/Brainfuck).

+A basic interpreter implementation is basically a loop that goes through the program code and immediately executing the instruction.

 ## brainfuck!?